Houssam-Elh/Atelier_Python/README.md

 # Atelier_Python

-This repository contains Python projects and exercises for the Atelier.
+This repository contains Python projects and exercises for the Python Course.